Chapter 15: The Voice of God 060525

 thirty seconds later mortar rounds started falling to our right side.

 One landed no more than ten yards away.
-The 1/16th soldier and I hit the
+The other soldier and I hit the

 ground together and crawled behind a large termite hill, which did not